For a global economy

 Genevieve is the Editor of World Infrastructure Journal where she oversees the day-to-day running of the publication as well as running a number of policy projects on place-making, rail, and digital.
 Her expertise lie in housing and planning and she has interest in sustainability, manufacturing and transport.
 Genevieve has an undergraduate degree in Politics and International Relations from the University of Bath where she was also the Editor in Chief of Bath Time Magazine and is currently undertaking her NCTJ Diploma in Journalism.

-Eliot attained a BA (Hons) in History from McGill University, as well as a MA in Modern History from King’s College London, where he wrote his dissertation on the spatial semiotics of multicultural policy in Canada and Australia.
+Eliot studied a MA in Modern History at King’s College London and received a Pass with Distinction for his dissertation on the spatial semiotics of multicultural policy in Canada and Australia.

 Rt Hon Stephen DorrellExecutive Chair